by Susan Flantzer © Unofficial Royalty 2017

 Joan had three older siblings:

 Joan and her siblings had a difficult childhood.
-Her father Edward II was a weak king and his relationship with his favorites Piers Gaveston and Hugh Despenser the Younger, whether they were friends, lovers, or sworn brothers, was problematic and caused discontent both among the nobles and the royal family.
+Her father Edward II was a weak king and his relationship with his favorites Piers Gaveston and Hugh Despenser the Younger, whether they were friends, lovers, or sworn brothers, was problematic and caused discontent among the nobles and the royal family.
 Opposition to the regime grew, and when Edward II’s wife Isabella was sent to France to negotiate a peace treaty in 1325, she turned against Edward and refused to return.
 Isabella allied herself with the exiled Roger Mortimer, 3rd Baron Mortimer, 1st Earl of March, and invaded England with a small army in 1326.
-Edward II’s regime collapsed and he fled into Wales, where he was captured in November 1326.
-Edward II was forced to give up his crown in January 1327 in favor of his son 14-year-old son Edward III, with Isabella and Mortimer acting as regents.
+Edward II’s regime collapsed and he fled to Wales, where he was captured in November 1326.
+Edward II was forced to give up his crown in January 1327 in favor of his 14-year-old son Edward III, with Isabella and Mortimer acting as regents.
 Edward II died in Berkeley Castle on September 21, 1327, probably murdered on the orders of Isabella and Mortimer.

 Less than a year after the wedding, Robert the Bruce died, and Joan’s husband became King David II of Scots.
 Joan and David were crowned and anointed on November 24, 1331, at Scone, the traditional coronation site of the Kings of Scots.
 Unfortunately, the peace of the Treaty of Edinburgh-Northampton did not last long.
 The Second War of Scottish Independence started in 1332.
 After the 1333 Battle of Halidon Hill in which the Scots were soundly defeated by Joan’s brother King Edward III of England, Joan and David were sent to France for their safety.
 Very little is known about their life in France.
 King Philippe VI of France, the cousin of Joan’s mother, granted the couple the use of Château Gaillard, built by King Richard I of England to defend his Duchy of Normandy.

 In 1341, the situation improved in Scotland, and David and Joan returned.
 Five years later, under the terms of an alliance between Scotland and France, David invaded England which was involved in a war with France in Normandy.
-During the Battle of Neville’s Cross in October of 1346, the Scots were routed and David was captured by the English.
+During the Battle of Neville’s Cross in October 1346, the Scots were routed, and David was captured by the English.

 David was imprisoned from 1346 – 1357, first at the Tower of London and then at Odiham Castle in Hampshire.
 King Edward III offered to release David three times for a ransom if the childless David accepted one of Edward III’s sons as his heir to the throne of Scotland.
 David rejected all three offers.
 In 1357, David was released in return for a ransom of 100,000 marks, approximately £15 million today.